NathanSaunders/TeamChevrotain/README.md

 Run from the Root directory.

-- Register or Sign In through the browser
+- Register or Sign In through the browser.
-- Start a Collaboration
+- Start a Collaboration using the button located on the Navbar.
 - Copy and Share the link with all necessary parties.
 - Start coding in real time!